Catharsis in a Rant Poem: Listen to the Sound of White Silence

 So, this MLK Day, as our Beloved Community meets over Zoom instead of in the streets to march in pride and conviction, I’ve decided to lean into my discomfort to share a poem in a style I’m not terribly comfortable with, and in a format that I’m also uncomfortable with.
 But dammit, if MLK teaches white people anything, it’s that they can put their petty discomfort aside in the name of justice.

 As the Trump years are coming to a close, the trauma lingers.
-Naming things has a way of helping me process, and for me, naming the violence of Whyt Silence over the last four years is critical.
-Like so many people, I’ve wrestled with abandonment as various family members fell into different conspiracy rabbit holes clearly meant to brainwash people with white supremacist propoganda.
+Naming things has a way of helping me process, and for me, naming the violence of White Silence over the last four years is critical.
+Like so many people, I’ve wrestled with abandonment as various family members fell into different conspiracy rabbit holes clearly meant to brainwash people with white supremacist propaganda.

-But I’ve also wrestled with the violence of inaction and Whyt Silence.
+But I’ve also wrestled with the violence of inaction and white silence.
 I’ve had seemingly fellow progressive peers suggest that my attending marches and protests is either dangerous or ineffective, as though one wouldn’t just choose to put their body in the street because they are following their conscience.
-Not only is that that patronizing, it misplaces the danger.
+Not only is that patronizing, it misplaces the danger.
 The truly dangerous thing is not using privilege to create more peace and justice in a community.
-Whyt Silence make BIPOC folks even more vulnerable.

-In the end, I’ve found solace from the words of Rev. Dr. Martin Luther King, Jr. who I feel certain would have called out Whyt Silence as an example of “negative peace.”
+In the end, I’ve found solace from the words of Rev. Dr. Martin Luther King, Jr. who I feel certain would have called out white silence as an example of “negative peace.”
 It’s fitting that King began his Letter From Birmingham Jail talking about the disappointment in the white moderate.
-I might not have known firsthand precisely the frustration with this demographic until witnessing firsthand the incredible din of Whyt Silence during the Trump years.
-Emphasis below is mine:
+I might not have known firsthand precisely the frustration with this demographic until witnessing firsthand the incredible din of white silence during the Trump years:

 “I must confess that over the past few years I have been gravely disappointed with the white moderate.
 I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a “more convenient season.”
 Shallow understanding from people of good will is more frustrating than absolute misunderstanding from people of ill will.
 Lukewarm acceptance is much more bewildering than outright rejection. ~ Rev. Dr. Martin Luther King, Jr. / Letter From Birmingham Jail